Hopac/Hopac/Docs/Actors.md

 ```

 To allow an actor to provide a reply to a message, we can, similar to
-MailboxProcessor, send the actor a message passing object of some kind.
+`MailboxProcessor`, send the actor a message passing object of some kind.
 In
 Hopac we could use one of many different message passing objects.
 Closest to
 the [AsyncReplyChannel](http://msdn.microsoft.com/en-us/library/ee370529.aspx)
 would be an